malcolmlett/malcolmlett.github.io/Visceral-Loop.md

 The Analogy of the Thalamic Symbiote provided a framework that helped to introspect the boundaries and properties of consciousness.
 The Visceral Loop is one possible mechanism that produces those characteristics.

-# Meta-problem of Consciousness
-...tbd

-## Meta and Meta-meta Thought
-Thought -> meta-thought: control loop -> meta-meta-thought: meta-awareness.

-We are aware of our own thoughts, but more than that, we are aware of our awareness.
-That is the crux of our conclusion that we are conscious.

-# Phenomena anecdotes
-## Post-hoc awareness of decisions
-Visceral loop explains why fRMI studies have shown that we become aware of a decision after its made.
-Because it takes iterations to consciously become aware of the decision and think about the fact it was made.
-In short : we can only think about one thing at a time.
-So the decision and thinking about the decision require separate steps.

-## Sleep
-When going under general anaesthetic, we lose our sense of time.
-We seem to experience ourselves waking up immediately after sleeping.
-This is different to sleep, where we have some sense of time passing.
-Clearly, the generic anaesthetic disables some internal time tracking that is otherwise available during sleep......[but why did I think this was relevant to visceral loop?]

-# Formalism of Consciousness
+# Formalisation
-Presented here is a first attempt towards a mathematical formalism of consciousness.
+Presented here is a first attempt towards a mathematical formalism of the conclusion of one's own consciousness.

 One concludes themselves as conscious if they can conclude that:
 * `∃ t: I am conscious of t`

 In order to conclude that one is conscious of some `t`, some prerequisites must be met and a number of algorithmic steps must be carried out.
-The steps follow the three iterations of the visceral loop.
+The steps carried out follow three iterations of the visceral loop:

 Iteration 1: